-Carter's mean length of utterance (MLU) in words was 7.80, which was within the normal range compared to his database peers.
-His MLU in morphemes was 8.85, which was also within the normal range.
-97.5% of Carter's utterances contained verbs with an average of 1.48 verbs per utterance.
-These values were both within normal limits.
-Carter's sample was scored for subordination index (SI), which measures the average number of clauses per utterance.
-In general, higher SI scores indicate increased use of complex syntax.
-Carter yielded an SI score of 1.13, which was 1.14 SD below the database mean.
-This indicates that he more frequently used simple syntactic sentence structures.
-Carter's sample contained 34 utterances with 1 clause and 5 with 2 clauses.
-His most complex utterance contained 2 clauses.
-For example:
+Carter's mean length of utterance (MLU) in words was 7.78, which was within the normal range compared to his database peers.
+His MLU in morphemes was 8.75, which was also within the normal range.
+97.5% of Carter's utterances contained verbs with an average of 1.42 verbs per utterance.
+The percent of utterances with verbs was within normal limits while the average number of verbs per utterance was lower than the database mean by 1.09 SD.